-The experiences formative of the region’s modern artists and arts writers are shared to a certain extent with artists in different parts of the world during the social upheavals and transformations of the twentieth-century.
+The experiences of the region’s modern artists and arts writers are shared to a certain extent with artists in different parts of the world during the social upheavals and transformations of the twentieth-century.
 However, they cannot be understood in their fullness if exclusively engaged within the paradigms formulated by the academic discipline of art history for the simple reason that those paradigms have been abstracted from the historical experience of western Europe and North America and do not fit the historical experience of Asia, Africa or Latin America.
-This discrepancy has forced the academic study of art and literature to revise its interpretative frameworks in order to take into account the multiplicity of histories of art practices across the globe. al Mawrid contributes to this theoretical reconstruction of the humanities by pursuing a unique program of research that formulates new historiographies for the Arab world’s cultural history.

-The Center’s strategy is to identify interpretative questions in the documentary record and to investigate those questions with a view to developing new analytic categories both in the conventional format of extended academic writing and in the visual format of artistic research.
-Artistic research employs visual tools and the technologies of digital scholarship to activate the epistemological capacities of the image and to use those capacities to perform the work of historical analysis.
+The Center’s strategy is to identify interpretative questions in the documentary record and to investigate those questions with a view to developing new analytic categories both in the conventional format of extended academic writing and in the visual format of artistic research including the study of artistic practices as well as the language used in describing artist processes.

-In conjunction with its research program, al Mawrid contributes to the teaching of the history of the modern art history of the Arab world by designing syllabi structured by the analytic categories it develops.
-These syllabi include surveys as well as modules focused on particular themes.
-Additionally, we work with NYUAD faculty to identify primary source material relevant to a range of political, cultural and intellectual research themes already underway on campus.
+In conjunction with its research program, al Mawrid contributes to the teaching of the history of the modern art history of the Arab world by contributing to the design of syllabi structured by the analytic categories it develops.
+Additionally, the Center works with NYUAD faculty to identify and activate primary source material relevant to a range of political, cultural and intellectual research themes already underway on campus.

 Part of al Mawrid's research efforts includes publishing both books and articles related to its archival holdings.
 Between 2022–2023, al Mawrid has co-published two books, Story of Water and Fire by May Muzaffar, and Yasser Alwan: Egypt Every Day by Shamoon Zamir.